MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/build-real-time-dashboard-from-iothub.md

         :::image type="content" source="./media/add-iothub-source/add-new-cloud-connection.png" alt-text="Screenshot that shows where to configure a new cloud connection.":::

     2. **Connection name**.
 Enter a name for the new cloud connection, such as **iothub-connection**.
     3. **IoT Hub** and **Authentication**.
 Enter the authentication information for your Azure IoT Hub.
 You can find it under **Shared access policies** in the Azure portal.
 You must have appropriate permissions to access any of the IoT Hub endpoints.
-More information can be found [here](https://learn.microsoft.com/azure/iot-hub/iot-hub-dev-guide-sas).

        :::image type="content" source="./media/add-iothub-source/shared-access-key.png" alt-text="Screenshot that shows where to find the shared access key in the Azure portal.":::